 Findings from both programmes are reported to the VMD.
 Monitoring antibiotic resistance allows changes or trends in the level of resistance to be picked up.

-Data from the EU Harmonised Monitoring surveillance programmes are also submitted to the European Food Safety authority (EFSA) for inclusion in the annually published European Union Summary Report on Antimicrobial resistance in zoonotic and indicator bacteria from humans, animals and food in the European Union.
+Data from the EU Harmonised Monitoring surveillance programme are also submitted to the European Food Safety Authority (EFSA) for inclusion in the annually published European Union Summary Report on Antimicrobial resistance in zoonotic and indicator bacteria from humans, animals and food in the European Union.

 You can find previous UK-VARSS reports on the collection page.